 So I made the decision to move 3,000 miles away to the opposite corner of the country... because if I was going to create this big dream of mine, I couldn't go small.
 I had to go BIG.

 I decided on the city of San Diego, because beaches, palm trees and sunny weather year-round sounded like my dream life!
 Plus, everyone there seemed so active and outdoorsy, which fit my personality perfectly. 🙂

 Once I made the decision that I was going to move to San Diego, I realized that I needed to save up a good chunk of money.
 I wasn’t making much at my current graphic design job so I went looking for a better paying job.
 I found one, got hired, quit my old job, and started working my big plan.
-My big plan was to save half of every paycheck for 1 year, or until I had $12,000 in my savings account.
+My big plan was to save half of every paycheck for 1 year, or until I had $12,000 in my savings account (buffer money.)

 So I did that and quit that job in February of 2009.

-  Two weeks later, I packed up my jeep with whatever I could fit in it, and started driving across the country, by myself.
+Two weeks later, I packed up my little Jeep with whatever I could fit in it, and started driving across the country, by myself.
 I had no job or place to live lined up, but for some reason, I felt confident I could figure that part out when I got there.

 I decided to turn my drive into a 3-week adventure and made plans to stop in various cities along the way, visiting friends and family where I could, and just exploring.
 It was one of the best trips of my life because it really boosted my confidence and made me feel really empowered!

 I did something big that I was afraid to do, and I succeeded.

 When I got to San Diego, It took me about 2 weeks to find an apartment and about a month to find a part-time job that would hold me over for a bit until I found something full-time.

 Five months later, in August of 2009, I landed a full-time graphic design job, which helped me feel a lot more financially secure and “settled in.”